-Compared to public projects, logistic real estate has developed at a higher rate, although it has continued to fall short of the needs of the businesses which have grown thanks to economic progress and changes in consumers’ behaviour.
-N and NE Romania still need to be covered and connected to the other regions, and digitalisation and multimodal integration are required countrywide.
-Market size and geographic position are expected to attract institutional investors’ opportunistic investments in the Romanian logistic sector.
+Although private logistic real estate has developed at a higher rate, it has continued to fall short of the needs of the businesses that have continued to grow under economic progress and changes in consumers’ behaviour, both prior to and following the first lock-downs of 2020.
+North and North-Eastern Romania are still to be connected to the other regions and with the borders, and digitalization and multimodal integration are required countrywide.
+Market size and geographic position have a strong appeal to institutional investors’ opportunistic placements in Romanian logistics, subject to prior consolidation.

-Agriculture features one of the lowest prices per hectare of land in Europe and the availability of approximately 500,000 hectares of tradable land.
-This means there is a high potential for speculative investments (estimated to reach up to 800% return on investment).
-Romania also has one of the largest agricultural surfaces among EU countries (approximately 8% of the total agricultural surface in the European Union), in addition to high fertility or low costs for the restoration of lands and the continuation of non-reimbursable EU finance.
-Long-term investment in irrigation and precipitation protection systems, as well as in risk management tech, are required.
+Romania features one of the lowest prices per hectare of land in Europe and has approximately 500,000 hectares of tradable land available, hence there is a high potential for speculative investments (estimated to reach up to 800% return on investment).
+Romania also has one of the largest areas of agricultural land among EU countries (approximately 8% of the total agricultural surface in the European Union), high fertility or low costs for the restoration of lands and continuing EU non-reimbursable finance.
+Long-term investment in irrigation, hail and rain protection systems and in risk management tech are required.

 Notably, the manufacturing industry could re-surface as favourite nearshoring option for EU and US producers, with labour force education and cost, as well as the convenience of the location, scoring highly in the companies’ decision-making process.